What are the 5 regions of Scotch?

 Often referenced as the ‘Lowland Ladies’ due to their lighter, floral tones, the region’s famous feminine Whiskies include Glenkinchie, Linlithgow, Girvan and Strathclyde.

-Laphroaig, Lagavulin, Kilchoman, Caol Ila, Bunnahabhain, Bruichladdich, Bowmore and Ardbeg make up Islay’s 8 distilleries.
+Laphroaig, Lagavulin, Kilchoman, Caol Ila, Bunnahabhain, Bruichladdich, Bowmore, Ardbeg, and Ardnahoe make up Islay’s 9 distilleries.
 Between them, they evoke anything from linseed to moss, pepper to purity, carbolic to floral palates.

 Springbank produces three wildly different Whiskies, something achieved through varying levels of peat and still combinations.
 Longrow, Springbank and Hazelburn range from double to triple distilled, non- to richly peated, caramel to clear.

-Glengyle produces the sweet, fruity and spiced Kilkerran and Glen Scotia befriends light and grassy palates.
-Campbeltown is champion of concentrated expertise.
+Glengyle produces the sweet, fruity, and spiced Kilkerran and Glen Scotia befriends light and grassy palates.
+Campbeltown is the champion of concentrated expertise.

 Ready to start planning your Scotland trip?
 Don't skip the more detailed overviews of the Scotch Whisky regions on The Flaviar Times or join Flaviar to enjoy the Distillery Tour Program!